Amateur Photographer verdict

 Image stabilisation was impressive.
 I used the Active stabilisation with a Sigma 100-400mm F5-6.3 DG DN OS lens and a monopod.
 This actually isn’t recommended by Sony, who say it should be used up to 200mm.
 With the 1.5x crop, the 400mm became equivalent to 600mm, and I then used the 1.5x Clear Image Zoom to give it the same field of view as a 900mm lens, which is ridiculous.
 You can see this in action in the video below: first showing the camera’s screen, then the footage captured in this mode.

-Even more ridiculous is that the Animal AF worked at this focal length with a third party lens.
+Yet more impressive is that the Animal AF worked at this focal length with a third party lens.
 The FX30 may become a firm favourite amongst wildlife filmmakers who can take advantage of the camera’s size and the benefit of the 1.5x crop factor on those full-frame lenses.
 Here’s a clip showing Animal Eye AF in action:

 For the best quality footage, the standard frame rates of 24, 25 or 30fps are advised without using Clear Image Zoom.
 These use the oversampled 6K footage and reduce it to 4K to keep noise to a minimum.
 And the Dual Base sensitivities of ISO 800 and 2500 keep footage clean even in low light.